 If you wish to vote at the Meeting, you do not need to complete or return your proxy form or voting instruction form, as applicable.
-The day of the Meeting, all shareholders, whether you are a registered or non-registered shareholder, will be able to vote via the live webcast by completing a ballot online during the Meeting.
+The day of the Meeting, all shareholders (registered and non-registered) will be able to vote via the live webcast by completing a ballot online during the Meeting.

-To attend the Meeting, shareholders will need to visit www.virtualshareholdermeeting.com/AEZS2021 and check-in using the control number included either on your proxy form or voting instruction form, as applicable.
-The Meeting platform is fully supported across browsers and devices running the most updated version of applicable software plugins.
-You should ensure you have a strong, preferably high-speed, internet connection wherever you intend to participate in the Meeting.
+To attend the Meeting, shareholders will need to visit www.virtualshareholdermeeting.com/AEZS2022 and check-in using the control number included either on your proxy form or voting instruction form, as applicable.
+The Meeting platform is fully supported across Internet browsers and devices running the most updated version of applicable software plugins.
+You should ensure you have a strong, preferably high-speed, Internet connection from wherever you intend to participate in the Meeting.
 The Meeting will begin promptly at 10:00 a.m.
-(Eastern time) on Wednesday, May 5, 2021.
+(Eastern time) on Tuesday, June 21, 2022.
 Online check-in will begin 15 minutes prior, at 9:45 a.m.
 (Eastern time).
 You should allow ample time for online check-in procedures.